How to Use the NPV Function in Google Sheets

 Arguments:

-• discount – The rate of discount of the investment over the length of one period.
+• discount: The rate of discount for the investment over the length of one period.

-• cahshflow1, cashflow2, … must be equally spaced in time and occur at the end of each period.
+• cashflow1, cashflow2, … must be equally spaced in time and occur at the end of each period.

-• The ‘cashflow’ should be +ve if it represents income or -ve if it represents payments that in the investor’s perspective.
+• A cashflow should be positive (+) if it represents income, or negative (−) if it represents payments, from the investor’s perspective.

-• The NPV function in Google Sheets uses the order of cashflow1, cashflow2, … to interpret the order of cash flows.
-Please make sure to enter the payment and income values in the correct sequence.
+• The NPV function in Google Sheets uses the order of the cash flows to interpret their sequence.
+Ensure you enter the payment and income values in the correct order.

-Examples to Net Present Value Calculation in Google Sheets
+Examples of Net Present Value Calculation in Google Sheets

-Actually, NPV is one of the easy to learn financial functions in Google Sheets.
+The NPV function is actually one of the easiest financial functions to learn in Google Sheets.

-For example, let’s consider investing in an upcoming project.
-Using NPV formula in Google Sheets we can make a decision about whether it’s worth investing in the project.
+For example, let’s consider an investment in an upcoming project.
+Using the NPV function in Google Sheets, we can make an informed decision about whether it’s worth investing in the project.

-This is just a basic example to make you understand how to use the NPV function in Google Sheets.
+Here’s a basic example to demonstrate how to use the NPV function.

 Example 1 – Investment Decision

-Assume the said project (it’s a two-year project) requires an initial investment of $1,000 and we are expecting 0 income in the first period (first year) and $1,500 in the second period (second year).
+Assume the project requires an initial investment of $1,000, and we expect $0 income in the first period (first year) and $1,500 in the second period (second year).

 If the annual discount rate is 8%, the NPV would be 286.01.